 Introduction

-Although Australian local governments have traditionally been limited by their state and territory governments to administering a relatively select number of services to property – which accounts for their association with the ‘Three Rs’ (roads, rates, and rubbish) – their roles have diversified over time and, during the last several decades, have come to incorporate a wide range of social services, regulatory functions, and quality of life initiatives (Grant and Drew, 2017; Ryan and Woods, 2015; Megarrity, 2011; Dollery et al., 2006).
+Although Australian local governments have traditionally been limited by their state and territory governments to administering a relatively select number of services to property – which accounts for their association with the ‘Three Rs’ (roads, rates, and rubbish) – their roles have diversified over time and, during the last several decades, have come to incorporate a wider range of social services, regulatory functions, and quality of life initiatives (Grant and Drew, 2017; Ryan and Woods, 2015; Megarrity, 2011; Dollery et al., 2006).
 Writing almost 20 years ago, Paul Bell (2006: 177), a former president of the Australian Local Government Association, already confirmed that in addition to the Three Rs, local councils could ‘add regulation, recreation, relief (as in welfare, childcare, aged care and health care services), regionalism and regional development, and retail services such as water, sewerage and transport services’ to the list of roles they performed for their local communities.
 Some councils, he noted, were also getting involved in ‘arts and culture, management of health, alcohol and drug problems, community safety and accessible transport’.
 This was, in fact, one of the key conclusions of the 2003 Hawker Parliamentary Report: ‘Local governments’ roles, therefore, are diverse’ (Hawker, 2003).
 Not only that, but there has been a distinct ‘expansion of the roles beyond those traditionally delivered by the local sector’.
 Today, it is not uncommon to see local councils offer as many as 140 distinct services, ranging from water and sewerage, planning and development, urban regeneration, health and aged care, recreational and sporting facilities, arts and culture, economic development, to local environmental management.

 Taken together, these shifts signify a sector that – while still ‘structurally weak’ – has been on a visible ‘growth path’ beyond ‘mere “administrative practice”’ (Brown, 2006: 23; Grant and Drew, 2017: 71).
+Indeed, even though Australian local governments continue to remain significantly weaker than their OECD counterparts – for instance, compared with the United States, where local governments’ share of own-purpose public expenditure sits at approximately 24 percent of total government spending, Australian local governments’ share sits only at around six percent (Brown, 2008) – a range of factors have contributed to the growth of local government roles and responsibilities in Australia over time.
+Chief among these factors is devolution, ‘raising the bar’, cost-shifting, and increased community expectations (Commonwealth Grants Commission, 2001).

 But despite the growing consensus among many local government scholars and practitioners that the sector has now moved beyond the Three Rs (Productivity Commission, 2012), there remains a trenchant perception in public debate that when local councils do more than provide a restricted range of local services to property they are overreaching.
 As recent news headlines like The Guardian’s ‘Council of war: how much should local government stray from roads, rates and rubbish?’ and the Courier Mail’s ‘Stick to collecting rubbish – not spreading it’ suggest, when local councils engage in activities and initiatives that fall under the ‘services to people’ category, they are often met with public criticism that they are exceeding their remit and neglecting their ‘core purpose…to collect rubbish, fix local roads and keep rates down’ (Rozner, 2020).